 This was the real question I wanted to answer.
 When I saw people riding around with their kids on the back of a cargo bike, I thought it was super sketchy.
 It doesn’t look safe at all.
 But, as it turns out, it might actually be a great choice.

-The first thing to compare a cargo bike to is the kids’ bike seat.
+Now, let’s compare riding a cargo bike to a having your kid in a bike seat.
 Sometimes they’re mounted behind the saddle, sometimes they’re on the top tube, sometimes they’re on the handlebars.
 But wherever they are, they’re super dangerous.
 If you crash, your kid is going down hard.

 Is a cargo bike safer than a child seat?
 Absolutely.
 Your kid’s weight is lower on the cargo bike, making it more stable.
 They won’t fall as far if you go down.
 If they’re in a cargo box, they probably wouldn’t hit the road at all if you crash.